Directional Relay

 WORKING PRINCIPLE OF DIRECTIONAL RELAY

 Two fluxes F1 and F2 are being set up by voltage and current respectively.
 Because of the flux F1, an eddy current is introduced in the disc which interacts with flux F2 and produces a torque.
-Similarly, flux F2 introduces an eddy current that interacts with F1 and produces a torque at the disc.
+Similarly, flux F2 introduces an eddy current that interacts with the flux F1 and produces a torque at the disc.

 Directional Relay Connections